chef/corefoundation/README.md

 CoreFoundation
 ==============

-FFI based wrappers for a subset of core foundatio: various bits of CFString, CFData, CFArray, CFDictionary are available.
+FFI based wrappers for a subset of core foundation: various bits of CFString, CFData, CFArray, CFDictionary are available.
 Not that useful on its own but a useful building block for writing ffi wrappers of other OS X libraries.

 Although the CF collection classes can store arbitrary pointer sized values this wrapper only supports storing CFTypes.